vikrant-vikrant/vikrant-vikrant/README.md

-# Vikrant's GitHub Portfolio
+# Vikrant's Portfolio
-Welcome to my GitHub profile! 👋 I'm Vikrant, a passionate developer continuously learning and building exciting projects.
+Hi there!
+I'm a passionate Web Developer with expertise in the MERN stack (MongoDB, Express.js, React, Node.js).
+I specialize in building scalable, high-performance web applications with a focus on user experience, clean architecture, and modern technologies.

-🔭 I’m currently working on JavaScript<br>👯 I’m looking to collaborate on Amazon project<br>🤝 I’m looking for help with Web hosting<br>🌱 I’m currently learning BackEnd<br>💬 Ask me about : Web Devlopment, MERN stack,
+I’m currently working on Wanderlust Looking to collaborate on Projects, currently learning Java with DSA, Ask me about : Web Devlopment, MERN stack.

 ## About Me
 I have recently completed:
-- **JavaScript Fundamentals**: Mastered the basics and advanced concepts of JavaScript.
+- **Advance JavaScript**: Mastered the basics and advanced concepts of JavaScript.
-- **API Integration**: Learned how to work with APIs to fetch, manipulate, and display data dynamically.
+- **RESTful API**: Learned how to work with APIs to fetch, manipulate, and display data dynamically.

 ## Current Projects
 I am currently focusing on two major projects:
-1. **Airbnb Clone**:
+1. **Wanderlust**:
    - Developing a dynamic clone of Airbnb using modern front-end and back-end technologies.
    - Incorporating APIs for real-time booking functionality and interactive maps.